On the Beilinson fiber square: Application to -adic deformations

 for every smooth $p$-adic formal scheme $\X \to \spf(\mathcal{O}_K)$.
 We observe that both the source and target actually depend only on the special fiber $\X_k$ of $\X$, thanks to \Cref{comparisondRcrys}.
 Furthermore, to construct \eqref{XChmapOK}, it suffices to work with affine formal schemes over $\mathcal{O}_K$, by Zariski descent of the target, so we can assume $\X = \mathrm{Spf}(R)$ for $R$ a formally smooth $\mathcal{O}_K$-algebra.
 That is, we have a natural map $\TC(R \otimes_{\mathcal{O}_K} k; \mathbb{Q}_p) \to \prod_{i \in \mathbb{Z}} (R \Gamma_{\mathrm{crys}}( \mathrm{Spec}(R \otimes_{\mathcal{O}_K} k);{\mathbb{Q}_p}) \otimes_{K_0} K)[2i]$.

 Consider the functors on smooth $k$-algebras

-The left Kan extension of $\TC(-; \mathbb{Q}_p)$ to almost finitely presented objects of $\mathrm{SCR}_{k}$ (as in \Cref{almostfp}) is $\TC(-; \mathbb{Q}_p)$ again, since this functor commutes with geometric realizations in $\mathrm{SCR}_k$; note also that by \Cref{isogenyTHH}, $\TC(-; \mathbb{Q}_p) = \TC( \pi_0(-); \mathbb{Q}_p)$ on $\mathrm{SCR}_k$.
-By \Cref{TCKanextlemma} applied to the left Kan extensions of the functors \eqref{functorsa} on smooth $k$-algebras (and Zariski sheafifying again), it follows that \eqref{XChmapOK} actually upgrades to a natural transformation of functors in the special fiber alone.
+The left Kan extension of $\TC(-; \mathbb{Q}_p)$ to almost finitely presented objects of $\mathrm{SCR}_{k}$ (as in \Cref{almostfp}) is $\TC(-; \mathbb{Q}_p)$ again, since this functor commutes with geometric realizations in $\mathrm{SCR}_k$.
+By \Cref{isogenyTHH}, $\TC(-; \mathbb{Q}_p) = \TC( \pi_0(-); \mathbb{Q}_p)$ on $\mathrm{SCR}_k$, so hypotheses (1) and (2) of \Cref{TCKanextlemma} are satisfied when applied to the left Kan extensions of the functors \eqref{functorsa} on smooth $k$-algebras (and Zariski sheafifying again).
+It follows that \eqref{XChmapOK} actually upgrades to a natural transformation of functors in the special fiber alone.
 That is, for every smooth $k$-scheme $Z$, we obtain a natural map

 such that \eqref{XChmapOK} is obtained by taking $Z = X_k$.

 \end{construction} Next, we identify (up to scaling factors) the map \eqref{ZChmapk} on $\pi_0$ with the crystalline Chern character.

 \begin{proposition} There exists a scalar $\lambda \in K^{\times}$ such that for every smooth separated $k$-scheme $Z$, the map $\K_0(Z; \mathbb{Q}_p) \to \prod_{i \geq 0} H^{2i}_{\crys}(Z;\QQ_p) \otimes_{K_0} K$ of \eqref{ZChmapk} is given by the crystalline Chern character composed with the automorphism that multiplies the $i$th factor by $\lambda^i$. \end{proposition} \begin{proof} It suffices (by the resolution property) to evaluate \eqref{ZChmapk} on the class of a vector bundle on $Z$, and for this we will reduce to the universal case.
 For this it will be convenient to extend to stacks over $k$ as well.
 Given a smooth scheme or stack $Z$ over $k$, let $\mathrm{Vect}_n(Z)$ denote the groupoid of $n$-dimensional vector bundles on $Z$.
 It follows that we obtain from \eqref{ZChmapk} a natural transformation (of spaces) for all smooth $k$-schemes $Z$,